perugoal1/BookClubApp/README.md

 ## Improvements Needed
 The following improvements need to be made to fix minor issues

-- [] Handle edge cases
+- Handle edge cases
-- [] Have more reobust validation
+- Have more robust validation
-- [] Make UI more appealing
+- Make UI more appealing
-- [] Use typescript through out app.
+- Use typescript through-out the app.
 Now its used only sparingly.
 Need to improve on this.